Philadelphia, PA 215.561.9100

 Wondering whether a neck lift is a good idea?
 For many patients, the aging process largely involves the neck, but the jowls and jawline are affected as well.
 For these patients, correcting the lowest part of the face along with the neck will provide the most harmonious and balanced result.

 Neck lift surgery may also be beneficial for some younger patients.
 These are people who have commonly suffered from poor neck definition.
 For these patients, hereditary differences in anatomy prevent a well-defined jaw line and neck from ever developing.
-The lack of definition may be combined with the appearance of a weak chin.
-Both can be corrected with a neck lift.
+These differences include a weak insertion point for the contour defining muscle of the neck called the platysma muscle, a prominence of the excessive fatty deposits that are found in the neck even though patients may not carry fat in other areas of their body, and large of descent of the glands mentioned above, called “Submandibular Gland Ptosis”.
+The lack of definition may also be combined with the appearance of a weak chin in some patients..
+All of these can be corrected with a neck lift.

-The patient below, in her 30s, demonstrates all of these elements in this example:
+The patient below, in her 30s, demonstrates all of these elements discussed above:

 View before & after results from Cross Medical Group in Philadelphia, PA